 My last year, before moving to Hawaii, I spent Thanksgiving with one of my oldest friend’s family.
 He was my neighbor growing up, 2 years older than me, and I can’t pinpoint when we became friends so I just say he’s been my best friend for life.

 There is another boy, 2 years younger than me, that I also grew up with.
 He lived next door to me and then two doors down from me while growing up.
 We don’t talk very often anymore, but whenever things really get hard I know he’ll be there.

 My matron of honor and my bridesmaid in my wedding have been by my side since kindergarten.
-We have had our shares of ups and downs over the years.
+We have had our share of ups and downs over the years.
 We have grown apart, grown together, and grown up a lot since we were 5.
-All three of us are at very different stages in our lives dealing with very different things, but when we are together it is as if nothing has changed and no matter how many years past we can pick up just like we were hanging out yesterday.
+All three of us are at very different stages in our lives dealing with very different things, but when we are together it is as if nothing has changed and no matter how many years pass we can pick up just like we were hanging out yesterday.

 Now these are just my oldest friends.
 The rest of my inner circle consists of:

 - A girl who became one of my BFF’s because she had a pool and I had a kitten in the 3rd grade

 - A boy who although I despised him in the 4th grade is now the other pea in my pod

 - A mole girl (inside joke) from 8th grade